RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_SimpleThreadingMover_type.md

 -   **pack_neighbors**: Option to pack neighbors while threading
 -   **neighbor_dis**: Distance to repack neighbor side chains.
 Repack shell distance for each threaded residue
--   **start_position**: Position to start thread.
+-   **start_position**: (REQUIRED) Position to start thread.
 PDB numbering (like 30L) or Rosetta pose numbering.
 PDB numbering parsed at apply time to allow for pose-length changes prior to apply of this mover
--   **thread_sequence**: One letter amino acid sequence we will be grafting.
+-   **thread_sequence**: (REQUIRED) One letter amino acid sequence we will be grafting.
 Currently only works for canonical amino acids
 -   **scorefxn**: Optional Scorefunction name passed - setup in score function block
 -   **skip_unknown_mutant**: Skip unknown amino acid in thread_sequence string instead of throwing an exception
 -   **pack_rounds**: Number of packing rounds for threading